syedirfanalishah/apna-college-/README.md

-# apna-college-
+Syed Irfan Ali Shah
-This is my first coding
+This is my first coding as a Beginner start
+Author name Syed Irfan Ali Shah